 Timothy LaPira (JMU) and I are exploring the size and scope of Washington’s revolving door, and its impact on interest representation.
 Our ongoing work has been mentioned in the New York Times, Politico Influence, and National Journal.
 We recently authored a guest post on the Washington Post’s Monkey Cage blog, published an article in Interest Groups & Advocacy, and are working on a book that is under contract with the University Press of Kansas.

-As a GRA for Bryan Jones, I manage the Policy Agendas Project for three years and now contribute to the project as a Graduate Fellow.
+As a GRA for Bryan Jones, I previously managed the Policy Agendas Project for three years and now contribute to the project as a Graduate Fellow.
 We collect and organize data about the national policy agenda as well as classify observations according to issue area.
-We currently host 12 datasets (over 260,000 observations since 1946) and release regular updates for the research and educational communities.
+The project hosts 12 datasets (over 260,000 observations since 1946) and releases regular updates for the research and educational communities.

 In an article in Policy Studies Journal, Bryan Jones, Michelle Wolfe, and I develop the concept of a ‘policy bubble’: how government can overinvest in a particular policy instrument beyond the value of the policy solution.
 Also, Bryan Jones and I have written a chapter that updates ideas about bounded rationality in public policy decision-making.